Lucky-444/project-IDX-backend/backend/README.md

 Event-driven mechanism is a programming paradigm that is based on the concept of events and event handlers.
 In this paradigm, the program is divided into a series of events that are triggered by user interactions or other external factors.
 Each event is handled by a separate function or method, which is responsible for performing the necessary actions.

+## adding chokidar for consistent connection with our file
+***npm i chokidar*** install it

+//if any changes happen in file it suddenly active
+//like name  -> work same

+Events are properly reported
+macOS events report filenames
+events are not reported twice
+changes are reported as add / change / unlink instead of useless rename